aws/eks-anywhere/docs/content/en/docs/concepts/cluster-topologies.md

 The `kind` cluster will be automatically deleted by the end of the initial cluster creation.

 ## When should I deploy a management cluster?
-If you want to run three or more EKS Anywhere clusters, we recommend them to choose a management/workload cluster deployment topology because of the advantages listed in the table below.
+If you want to run three or more EKS Anywhere clusters, we recommend that you choose a management/workload cluster deployment topology because of the advantages listed in the table below.
 The EKS Anywhere Curated Packages feature recommends deploying certain packages such as the container registry package or monitoring packages on the management cluster to avoid circular dependency.